What is Trademark Infringement?

 Damages & Remedies for Trademark Infringement

 When trademark infringement occurs, a trademark owner may file a lawsuit against the infringing user of the same or similar mark to prevent further use of the mark.
-Remedies for trademark infringement can include an injunction to stop the infringing use, monetary damages for the wrongful use of the trademark, and sometimes awards of attorney fees.
+Remedies for trademark infringement are similar to the tort of defamation and can include an injunction to stop the infringing use, monetary damages for the wrongful use of the trademark, and sometimes awards of attorney fees.

 Internet Trademark Infringement Removal Attorneys